 Income and Deductions

-1. Adjusted gross income: The whole front page of the 1040 is pretty much summed up here.
-You’ll add in or take out any income or deductions that you need to change, and then you can retrieve your adjusted gross income from Line 37 of the 1040.
+1. Adjusted gross income: Add or subtract any income or deductions that you need to change, and then you can retrieve your adjusted gross income from line 37 of the 1040.

-2. Itemized deductions or standard deductions: Figure any changes that have occurred (or, if you’ve switched from one method to another) and put in the new number.
+2. Itemized deductions or standard deductions: Determine any changes that have occurred and input the new number.

 3. Subtract your itemized or standard deduction from your adjusted gross income.

-4. Exemptions: If you’re changing any exemptions, you’ll need to complete Part 1 of the form, which is on the second page, to explain precisely what’s going on.
+4. Exemptions: If you’re changing any exemptions, you’ll need to complete Part 1 of the form (on the second page) to explain your position precisely.

 5. Subtract your total exemption amount from your adjusted gross income (line 3) and you have your taxable income.

-7. Credits: If you’re adding any tax credits here, this will reduce your tax liability.
+7. Credits: Adding tax credits can reduce your tax liability.